Rajani-Meet/CodeForge-Hub/backend/README.md

    npm run start
    ```

-### Notes on Containerization
+### Notes on Containerization (AWS EC2 / ECS)
-If you decide to deploy this backend inside a Docker container itself (Docker-in-Docker), you must mount the host's Docker socket to allow `dockerode` to communicate with the daemon:
+If you decide to deploy this backend inside a Docker container itself (Docker-in-Docker) on your EC2 instance, you must mount the host's Docker socket to allow `dockerode` to communicate with the daemon:

 ```bash
 docker run -d \